novuhq/novu/docker/local/Readme.md

-Docker is the easiest way to get started with self-hosted Novu, however if you want to set up the system on docker for local development look [here](local/Readme.md) or if you want to deploy Novu to Kubernetes check [here](kubernetes/Readme.md)
+Local Development with docker is one of the easiest ways to get started

 ## Before you begin